Write to your MP with our template!

 Dear [MP’s name]

 FASD is a lifelong neurodisability caused by exposure to alcohol while in the womb.
-I am [choose one option] the caregiver of / a whānau member of / a professional who works with whānau living with FASD / a person living with FASD, and I’m asking for your support.
+I am the caregiver of / a whānau member of / a professional who works with whānau living with FASD / a person living with FASD, [choose one option] and I’m asking for your support.

 Tamariki and rangatahi affected by FASD experience physical, behavioural and learning difficulties that affect their interactions within education, health and justice settings throughout their lives.
 Crucially, FASD is still not recognised as a disability eligible for Disability Support Services (DSS), despite its lifelong impact, unless the individual has a proven intellectual disability.